-- E. Probationary Period Salary Adjustment (Applicable Only to Newly Appointed Regular Nonexempt Employees): (Policy 8.15 Compensation) - F. Performance Evaluation Completion Schedule: An evaluation should be completed: - 1.
-After completion of a probationary period for nonexempt employees (may also be used for the annual evaluation if completed in December, January or February). - 2.
-Annually for purposes of allocating merit increases. - 3.
-Any time a supervisor considers an evaluation necessary. - 4.
-Upon transfer of an employee to a new organizational unit.
+An evaluation should be completed:

+- A. After completion of a probationary period for nonexempt employees (may also be used for the annual evaluation if completed in December, January or February). - B. Annually for purposes of allocating merit increases. - C. Any time a supervisor considers an evaluation necessary. - D. Upon transfer of an exempt employee to a new organizational unit.